NelsonTooMighty/Beat.Box/README.md

 [Satori Graphics] from youtube (https://www.youtube.com/watch?v=eiV7E_LVlxs&ab_channel=SatoriGraphics)
 - The operating systems code to open Apple Music comes from Xiao Chen lab 1 homework and linuxHint.com(https://linuxhint.com/c-chdir-function-usage/).
+-Designing the the basic music player I followed BRO CODE on youtube (https://www.youtube.com/watch?v=SyZQVJiARTQ), -Learning about netbean and how to create a basic functional GUI I took guidance from Mahmoud Hamwi (https://www.youtube.com/watch?v=lg5zWJTQWx8&t=229s)
+## done items
+- Naomi has created a basic functional GUI on netbean.
+I got the buttons to lead to other GUI that we plan on creating in the next sprint are the artist and song page.
+ -Naomi got done a basic Music Player gui with functional play, restart and pause button.
+This GUI reads a wav file and plays this file as a a clip.
+She tried to connect both functional GUIS but each GUI was made on a different platforms so it was difficult to combine the two.

+## sprint two goals
+-Naomi is expected to design future layouts for

 <!--
 ## Screenshots